 Some links in this post may be affiliate links

-Small-leaf Spiderwort (Tradescantia fluminensis) prefers bright indirect light, average warmth, moderate humidity and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.
+Small-leaf Spiderwort (Tradescantia fluminensis) thrives in bright indirect light, average warmth, moderate humidity and consistently moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

-Tradescantia fluminensis also called Wandering Trad, Inch Plant, River Spiderwort or Wandering Willie is one of the popular Tradescantia varieties and is easy to grow even for a beginner as it easily adapts to a wide range of growing conditions.
+Tradescantia fluminensis also called Wandering Trad, Inch Plant, River Spiderwort or Wandering Willie is one of the popular Tradescantia varieties which easily adapts to indoor growing conditions.

 The leaves, about 2-4 inches long, tightly clasp the creeping or trailing stems of the Wandering Trad.
 The undersides of leaves are pale purple (mauve) and it produces pale purple sap.